pallavrouth/Website/content/blog/misc-series/2021-12-13-ggplot-matlab/index.markdown

 So much better!
 But, we're not done yet.
 We need to fix the limits of the scales on each axes.
 In particular, I would like to force the numbers to start from the origin.
 One way to address this issue to add 2 numbers to the output from `auto_breaks()`.
 These 2 numbers are placed above and below the minimum and maximum on either scale.

 We can alter `auto_breaks()` slightly to make provisions for these 2 numbers.
-Basically, we to take the minimum (maximum) and subtract (add) a small ajustment to it.
-I chose the adjustment by scaling down the `skip` value.
+Basically, we need to take the minimum (maximum) and subtract (add) a small ajustment to it.
+I chose the adjustment by scaling down the `skip` value by a certain factor.

 ```r